ChatDelta/ChatDelta/docs/index.md

 # ChatDelta

-ChatDelta is an open source command line tool for comparing responses from multiple AI models.
+ChatDelta is an open source command line tool for connecting multiple AI APIs.
 This site hosts the documentation and quick start guide.

 ## Getting Started